-HAND AND POWER TOOLS
+HAND AND POWER TOOLS WELD-0034 | 1.5 credits

 Prerequisite: WRKP-0032 Orientation and Safety This course provides students with the knowledge to select the proper hand and power tool for the job.
 Safety for the hand and power tools used in the welding industry is highlighted in this course.
 This course consists of both theory and hands-on experience in the classroom and the shop, using a variety of hand and power tools that are common in the welding trade.